zelongl/lecture-materials/misc/lab01/lab01.md

 ![alt text](images/image1.png "Invite")

-2. This will take you to a page that looks like this:
+2. This will take you to a page that looks like this. **Make sure to select your name from the list to continue** :

 ![alt text](images/image2.png "Invite")